geothermaldev/Apatite/README.md

 ## Known Issues

-- Basil currently does not work on a mobile filesystem.
+- Apatite currently does not work on a mobile filesystem.
 A hosted version has not been tested on mobile.

 ## Contributing